tinymce/tinymce-docs/_includes/integrations/webcomponent-quick-start.md

     </head>
     ```

     The second `meta` element is required for the editor to function correctly on mobile devices.
+For information on the viewport `meta` element, see: [MDN Web Docs - Using the viewport meta tag to control layout on mobile browsers](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag#Viewport_basics).

 3. Add a `script` element sourcing the {{site.productname}} Web Component (`tinymce-webcomponent.js`), such as: